top of page

 Common Reed or Phragmites (Phragmites australis)

-• ● Non-native grass that grows tall and dense along marshes, blocking sunlight from native plant life
+• ● Common Reed is a non-native grass that grows tall and dense along marshes, blocking sunlight from native plant life.

-● Native to North America, Europe, and the Middle East - invasive strains came from Europe in the 1800s, likely introduced by ship
+● They are native to North America, Europe, and the Middle East - invasive strains came from Europe in the 1800s, likely introduced by ship ballasts.

-● Decreases ability to reduce mosquito populations as reeds are too thick to get through effectively
+● They also decrease the ability to reduce mosquito populations as reeds are too thick to get through effectively.

 Seaside Sustainability is monitoring populations on the North Shore to experiment with organic alternatives to the current eradication methods.
 This initiative is used as a means of restoring the marsh, organically, safely, and responsibly.